Fortnite season 9, week 8 challenges and where to visit 3 clocks

 How to complete 5 eliminations outside of named locations -- 10 Battle Stars

-While most of the action early in the match takes place in named locations, when the storm begins to close in players will have to move from those spots.
-As they traverse away from the storm circle is when you can rack up eliminations for this challenge making this task easy to complete as long as you can survive late into the match.
+While most of the action early in the match takes place in named locations, when the storm begins to close in, players will have to move from those spots.
+As they travel away from the storm circle, you can rack up eliminations for this challenge, making this task easy to complete as long as you can survive late into the match.

 14 Days of Summer Challenges